JoelLeupp/cscollab/data_generation/README.md

 * Time interval of interest: Which years to consider given with starting year "from" and an end year "to".
 If from is not given it will take the first available year (2005) and if to is not given it will take the latest (2023)
 * Area of interest: The computer science area or sub-area to consider given by its id and the type ("a" for area and "s" for sub-area).
 If no area is specified consider all.
 * Regioanl Interst: Region or country of interest given by their id.
 With an additional configuration "strict_boundary" which if set to "true" only consideres collaborations of authors within the given region but if it is set to "false" only one author in collaboration must be from the given region.
+* Institutional or Author interst: If institution is set to true one is interested in the collaborations between institutions else one is interest in collaborations between authors.

 This conifg is given as input for almost all query functions but not all entries are used by every query.

-Example config (means one is interested only in the data later or equal to the year 2010, which is assosiated with the field of AI and only collaborations and authors with the german speaking DACH region):
+Example config where one is interested only in the data later or equal to the year 2010, which is assosiated with the field of AI and only collaborations and authors within the german speaking DACH region:

 ```{shell}
 {  "from_year": 2010,